You Can’t Outsource Weight Loss!

 Overweight and addicted to fast foods or trying diet programs filled with quick-fix gimmicks, high sodium foods that often raise your blood pressure or more, waiting impatiently for the Fed Ex or UPS guys to bring those pre-prepared meals with the hope of a quick weight loss fix to solve their ever-present weight problems.

-Begin your journey and relive Ed’s as he takes the reader from start not to finish- but lifelong- quest or journey to losing weight beginning with the Five Basic Truths.
-Discussing these 5 basic truths, understanding them and of course beginning to make the necessary changes to move ahead with your journey to weight loss be expertly explained in Chapter 2.
-Most important, and what I find vital is exercise and the human body as the author states. “ Is meant to move,” and making changes that are permanent and till enjoying eating is what it is all about.
+Begin your journey and relive Ed’s as he takes the reader from the start not to finish- but lifelong- quest or journey to losing weight, beginning with the Five Basic Truths.
+Discussing these 5 basic truths, understanding them, and of course, beginning to make the necessary changes to move ahead with your journey to weight loss be expertly explained in Chapter 2.
+Most important, and what I find vital, is exercise and the human body, as the author states. “ Is meant to move,” and making changes that are permanent and still enjoying eating is what it is all about.

-Of course, you cannot start in the middle, there has to be a beginning- with every program whether a new skill at work or a pretest in school, it helps to know to write down what you already know- there is or should be some type of self-assessment.
-Let’s take this together and create our own individual charts and see where each one of us has to begin.
-Get a notebook, pencil, and ruler and create the chart that is on page 9 and fill in the boxes: Remember; be honest.
+Of course, you cannot start in the middle; there has to be a beginning- with every program, whether a new skill at work or a pretest in school, it helps to know to write down what you already know- there is or should be some type of self-assessment.
+Let’s take this together and create our own individual charts and see where each of us has to begin.
+Get a notebook, pencil, and ruler and create the chart on page 9 and fill in the boxes: Remember; be honest.

-Written as if the author is speaking to the reader and told in the first person with cartoons that will make you laugh, and straightforward approach to weight loss, this easy and definitely simple and worthwhile guide will help jump-start the undecided, the apprehensive and he does not know what to do person into losing weight and keeping it off.
+Written as if the author was speaking to the reader and told in the first person with cartoons that will make you laugh and a straightforward approach to weight loss, this easy and definitely simple and worthwhile guide will help jump-start the undecided, the apprehensive.
+He does not know what to do person into losing weight and keeping it off.
 Losing weight is not easy.
 Learning the inner workings of how your body works and understanding how to approach weight loss holistically will is something Ed learned from the beginning.

-From the best antioxidants to how to read labels and much more which you need to read for yourself because I can’t give away everything that he wrote or you will miss out on learning this for yourself.
-Just like a novel with a surprise twist or ending this one has an ending that only you can create for yourself and a plot that will keep you, the reader engrossed, enveloped and healthy.
-Fran Lewis: Reviewer
+From the best antioxidants to how to read labels and much more, you need to read for yourself because I can’t give away everything that he wrote or miss out on learning this for yourself.
+Just like a novel with a surprise twist or ending, this one has an ending that only you can create for yourself and a plot that will keep you, the reader engrossed, enveloped, and healthy.